Sail Camp FAQ's

 You will need to fill out the following forms by the first morning of camp: Sail Camp Student Registration Form and the Chesterfield County Risk Form.
 These forms should have been emailed to you by Chesterfield County.
-However, if not or you missed them you can access them below.
-The Camper Handbook is also available to provide more details of the program and what your camper can expect!
+Please read over the Course handbook here, then complete these two forms. *Bring completed forms to class on the first morning and turn in to your instructor!

 You should receive a confirmation for registration from Chesterfield County after registering through their REGI online system.
 They should email a copy of their Risk Form, the GRSA Camper Handbook, and Sail Camp Registration Form.
 These forms may not be emailed until May but are available at any time on our Sail Camp page.
 GRSA Camp Director and staff will send emails to communicate any important changes.
 The Camp Director also utilizes a text update program that you will be given information on the first morning of camp.
 Updates of camp and important information will also be available at www.grsa.org and our Facebook page.What are the staff qualifications?